BlueShield of Tennessee Medical Policy Manual

 POLICY

-I. INDICATIONS
+INDICATIONS

 The indications below including FDA-approved indications and compendial uses are considered a covered benefit provided that all the approval criteria are met and the member has no exclusions to the prescribed therapy.

-FDA-Approved Indication
+FDA-Approved Indications

-For the treatment of generalized pustular psoriasis (GPP) flares in adults and pediatric patients 12 years of age and older and weighing at least 40 kg.
+For the treatment of generalized pustular psoriasis (GPP) in adults and pediatric patients 12 years of age and older and weighing at least 40 kg.

 All other indications are considered experimental/investigational and not medically necessary.

-II.
 DOCUMENTATION

 Submission of the following information is necessary to initiate the prior authorization review:

-2. Continuation requests: Chart notes or medical record documentation supporting positive clinical response.
+Chart notes or medical record documentation supporting positive clinical response.

-III.
 PRESCRIBER SPECIALTIES

 This medication must be prescribed by or in consultation with a dermatologist.